 This coverage helps pay for damage to your car caused by an accident, no matter who was at fault.
-Although collision coverage is an optional coverage as far as legal requirements are concerned, if you still owe money on your auto loan or you lease your car, your lender or lease holder may require it.
+Although collision coverage is an optional coverage as far as legal requirements are concerned, if you still owe money on your auto loan or if you lease your car, your lender or lease holder may require it.

 Medical payments coverage

 As the name implies, this type of coverage helps pay for medical bills for you or your passengers if you're injured in an accident.
 This coverage is usually optional and not available in all states.

 Personal injury protection (PIP)

-Only available in some states, PIP can help pay for costs you incur because you're injured in a covered accident, such as medical expenses, lost income, child care costs or grocery delivery fees.
+Only available in some states, PIP can help pay for costs you incur because you're injured in a covered accident, such as medical expenses, lost income, childcare costs or grocery delivery fees.